Sacral nerve stimulation therapy is a treatment for the symptoms of overactive bladder.

 We use this therapy to treat an overactive bladder with or without urine leakage and bladder-emptying problems.
 We may recommend this therapy if conservative treatments, such as drug therapy, have not helped you.
 Before we recommend this therapy, you may need to go through a trial of medications and behavioral, physical therapy.

-The sacral nerve stimulation procedure is done in two steps, which allow your physician to test the therapy before actually implanting the permanent battery.
+The sacral nerve stimulation procedure is done in 2 steps.
+This allows your physician to test the therapy before actually implanting the permanent battery.

 Step 1 determines if the treatment will improve your symptoms.

-Before step 1, keep a bladder record for at least three days to establish a baseline record of your symptoms.
+Before step 1, keep a bladder or bowel record for at least 3 days to establish a baseline record of your symptoms.
 We use this data for comparison after the test stimulation.

-In the first stage, we implant a permanent lead (a thin wire).
+In this first step, we implant a permanent lead (a thin wire).
 Before the procedure, you will need to provide your medical history and have a physical examination.
 You may also need routine laboratory tests and an EKG (cardiogram).

 You will not be able to eat or drink anything after midnight on the day before the surgery.
 We perform this procedure in the operating room using light sedation.

 - Lying face down on an examination table, you receive a local anesthetic into your skin to numb the area.
 The physician uses an X-ray machine to locate the place to insert the lead.